lostjared/XChip/README.md

-# XChip - a chip8 lib and emulator
+# XChip
-This chip8 emulator is designed to be flexible.
+This XChip is an chip8 emulator/interpreter designed to be flexible.
-You can easily use the project API's to modify the emulator.
+You can easily use the project's API to modify the emulator.
 You can also design your own Media class and just use the current emulator with your class.

 #### Some Chip8 games running: